JerryHoTaiwan/DLCV2018SPRING/README.md

 ## Usage

 #### Preprocessing
-If the user only want to evaluate the result of current DL methods, please skip the preprocessing
+If you only want to evaluate the result of current DL methods, please skip the preprocessing<br>
+If you have already generated new .flo files under new algorithm: python flo2npy.py  --data_path [the path of .flo files] --npy_name [the path you save .npy files] --down_sample [the scale of downsampling (default = 1)] ... for .flo files<br>
+If you have already generated new .png files under new algorithm:python png2npy.py --data_path [the path of .flo files] --npy_name [the path you save .npy files] --down_sample [the scale of downsampling (default = 1)] ... for .png files<br>

+* the parameter 'down_sample' means the different of scale between .flo files and .raw files.
+For example, if my .flo files are sized of 1024x384, this parameter should be set 2.
+* For those who used .png files, make sure the calibration is correct in line 68 in png2npy.py.

+#### Evaluation

 #### The list of DL algorithms for comparison
 ```